Learn some music-related idioms. Full Transcript available below.

 - to blow your own trumpet

-Here are the transcipts of the badly acted dialogues (sorry about the terrible American accents):
+Here are the transcripts of the badly acted dialogues (sorry about the terrible American accents):

 A: Have you ever met Jack Miller?